usnistgov/AusteniteCalculator/sphinx_docs/source/fit.rst

-app
+fit
 ===============

 *****************************************
-Documentation for app.py
+Documentation for fit.py
 *****************************************
-This is the main file for initiating the phase fraction calculation.
+Collected module for some of the fitting algorithms.

 *****************************************
 Functions and docstrings
 *****************************************

-.. automodule:: app
+.. automodule:: fit
     :members: